 4. Grannick's Bitter Apple No Chew Spray

-This spray offers a crisp, lightweight coating that can be applied to fabrics, furniture, or directly on fur.
-It's a go-to choice for many pet owners looking to prevent licking of wounds or chewing on household items.
-The straightforward formula is easy to use for both puppies and adult dogs.
+This spray offers a crisp, lightweight coating that feels almost invisible on most surfaces, making it suitable for fabrics, furniture, or even your dog's fur.
+Many pet owners reach for it to help prevent licking of wounds or chewing on household items.
+The straightforward formula is easy to apply and works for both puppies and adult dogs.

 What We Like: